Bektaz/calculator/README.md

 # calculator
-The calculator project has been written using HTML, CSS, Javascript and jQuery library.
+The calculator project has been written using HTML, CSS and Javascript.